 How do I get my license?

-After you pay your fee, your license will be automatically issued and available for printing through the MPCA's Hazardous Waste License Search tool.
+After you pay your fee, your license will be available for printing through the MPCA's Hazardous Waste License Search tool.
 You are responsible for visiting this webpage and printing out your license.
 Please allow at least two weeks for the MPCA to receive and process your payment before you attempt to access and print your license.

 Post your license in an area visible to the general public at the licensed site, such as a reception lobby, waiting room, or customer service counter.
 If your site has no areas open to the public, you may post your license in a common employee area.

-If you are unable to download your license from the MPCA's website, contact the MPCA licensing staff to request a copy of your license be sent to you.
+If you are unable to download your license from the MPCA's website, contact the MPCA licensing staff to request that a copy of your license be sent to you.

 How can I make sure the MPCA has my correct waste information?